realphilip/your-recipes/README.md

 # your-recipes
-Website for everyone to store and share their favorite recipes in a simple and easy to use manner
+Website for us to store and share our favorite recipes in a simple and easy to use manner

+Tools: Java, Spring, Vue.js, JavaScript/HTML/CSS

-Pairprogrammed by: Philip Jach 574366 @realphilip @phalexander
+Pairprogrammed by: Philip Jach @realphilip @phalexander

-Huy Nam Nguyen 566103 @huynamnguyen
+Huy Nam Nguyen @huynamnguyen

 Use cases: